 An “Honoring Our Mentors” Fellowship Program

 The AATS Foundation Aldo R. Castaneda Fellowship has been established by mentees and friends of Dr. Aldo Castaneda including many members of the World Society for Pediatric and Congenital Heart Surgery (formerly the “Aldo Castaneda Society”).
-The fellowship is for Latin American congenital heart surgeons who are within their first ten years of practice.
-It gives them the opportunity to spend up to 3 months observational training with a host in North America who is ideally a first or subsequent generation mentee of Aldo Castaneda.
+This fellowship offers Latin American congenital heart surgeons within their first ten years of practice the opportunity to spend up to 3 months of observational training within a host facility in North America (ideally a first or subsequent generation mentee of Aldo Castaneda).

 The fellowship is sponsored and administered by the AATS Foundation and provides an award, of up to $15,000 to one recipient for three months of study or two recipients up to $7,500 for one month of study, to defray travel and living expenses while in North America.
 Additionally, recipients will be strongly encouraged to attend the AATS Annual Meeting; those who attend will receive a $200 travel stipend to defray costs of registration.

-Goal of Program: To provide Latin American congenital heart surgeons a traveling fellowship to North America and train with a mentee of Aldo Castaneda.
+Goal of Program: To provide Latin American congenital heart surgeons a traveling fellowship to North America to train with a mentee of Aldo Castaneda.

 To be eligible for an award, applicants must meet the following minimum requirements for consideration: